GrainneOndina/SewALot/README.md

 |- Clicking Delete   |Removes the deleted post from array without refrech |X |
 |- Another users own Post page | Post is viewed |Pass|

+### Note to testing:
+During the testing, two inexplicable errors with page reload came up.
+- When a user logs in to an already existing account in a new browser or after clearing cookies: The user is logged in but it is only navbar that renders corectly.
+Sign in form remains instead of items being loaded. when the user clicks refresh or any of the links in the navbar, the corect page is displayed.
+There are no error messages or anything else that shows that something is wrong.
+When a user signs up or logs in again on the page, everything corect is loaded with navbar and records.
+- When a user clicks on delete a post, the post is deleted and the user is redirected to the homepage.
+But the records are not reloaded so it looks like the record is still there, it is only when the user clicks refresh or a link to something else that the page reloads and the deleted record is finally loaded.
+There are no error messages or anything else to suggest an error and all troubleshooting results in the bored page reloading when the record is deleted.

 ## Deployment